librato/api-docs/source/includes/_alerts.md

 >Create an alert named `production.web.frontend.response_time` with one condition which monitors the `metric web.nginx.response_time` and alerts whenever the value goes over 200.

->When the alert is triggered, the service identified by ID 849 (a campfire room in this case) will be notified.
+>When the alert is triggered, the service identified by ID 849 (a Slack channel in this case) will be notified.

 ```ruby